FIN392/Raspberry/telegramMonitoring/README.md

 ## Requirements

-- [Raspberry Pi](https://www.raspberrypi.org){:target="_blank"}.
+- [Raspberry Pi](https://www.raspberrypi.org target="_blank").
 It should be up and running with access to Internet (only HTTPS port is required, so it is pretty secure).
 - [Telegram](https://telegram.org){:target="_blank"}.
 You should have an active Telegram account.

 ## Steps